-The Panasonic GX9 is a super travel-friendly mirrorless camera.
+The Panasonic GX9 is a super travel-friendly mirrorless camera, and it is great for street photography as well.
 One of the best parts is the size: you can fit the camera, the lens and some accessories into a small bag, therefore making it very suitable for street and travel photographers.

 This is a well-built camera and comes with a robust and customizable array of controls.